Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 ```
 Note: You will need to modify the port specifications in the `ProxyPass` clauses above depending on where you install Adore-Djatoka and Cantaloupe.
 See below.

-Note: `uploadprogress` no longer appears to work.
-The `pecl` installation failed to compile, and the installation below still throws errors in the logs.
+Note: the PHP module `uploadprogress` no longer appears to work.
+The `pecl` installation documented in "Provisioning Islandora on Ubuntu" failed to compile, and the installation below, from DigiBESS, still throws errors in the logs.
 Enable the apache ssl module if you are using https.
 Update the memory, post and upload file size limits only if you are sure you have the available memory, or when preparing to go live with a production site.
 ```
 a2enmod rewrite